aisingapore/PeekingDuck/docs/source/introduction/guide_custom_nodes.md

 ## Install PeekingDuck (Prerequisite)

-1. Ensure that you have peekingduck installed by running `peekingduck --help`
+1. Ensure that you have PeekingDuck installed by running `peekingduck --help`
 2. If it wasn't already installed, follow the [installation guide](../README.md)

 ## Step 1: Start a PeekingDuck Project